Vaccines are available to prevent some types of meningitis and most of these are available as part of the UK routine immunisation schedule.

 However, not all types of meningitis can be prevented by these vaccines.
 It is important to know the signs and symptoms and seek urgent medical help if you are concerned.

 Meningococcal bacteria can cause meningitis and septicaemia (meningococcal disease).
 There are five groups - A, B, C, W and Y - which commonly cause disease.
-Vaccines are now available to give some protection against these groups.
+A meningitis vaccine is now available to give some protection against these groups.

 - The vaccine is also available privately